-AP® Seminar (10, 11, 12) Fee: \$143.00 Exam 2 semesters .50 credit each semester
+AP® Seminar (10, 11, 12)

+Fee: \$146.00 Exam

-Prerequisites: Juniors - Students need a recommendation from current Honors or AP English teacher.
+Prerequisites: Students need a recommendation from current Honors or AP® English Teacher.

 AP® Seminar is the first year of the two year AP® Capstone program.
-Successful completion of the AP® Capstone program (3 or higher on each AP® Exam) plus successful completion of four or more other AP® Courses will earn a student an AP® Diploma.
+Successful completion of the AP® Capstone program (3 or higher on each AP® exam) plus successful completion of four or more other AP® Courses will earn a student an AP® Diploma.